-I started my journey by volunteering at a children’s hospice for 10 wonderful years as a family volunteer and co-facilitator of grief support groups.
+I started this journey by volunteering at a children’s hospice for 10 years as a family volunteer and eventually a co-facilitator of grief support groups.
 During that time, I completed a degree in Psychology at the University of Victoria, a Diploma in Counselling and Human Development, and a Masters of Education in Counselling Psychology from Simon Fraser University.

 Once I graduated, I began working as a family counsellor and children’s counsellor in non-profit organizations.
-At two hospice societies, I held the roles of child and youth counsellor and children’s services manager.
-I also worked for a school district as a grief specialist; helping to support school counsellors.
-Throughout this time, I co-facilitate groups for children dealing with anxiety and/or depression, executive functioning difficulties, witnessing and/or experiencing abuse, divorce and separation, grief and loss, as well as adult groups focused on strengthening the caregiver-child relationship.
+At Chilliwack Hospice Society and Abbotsford Hospice Society, I held the roles of Child and Youth Counsellor and Children’s Services Manager.
+I also worked for the Abbotsford School District as a grief specialist; helping to support school counsellors.
+Throughout this time, I co-facilitate groups for children experiencing anxiety and/or depression, grief and loss, as well as adult groups focused on strengthening the caregiver-child relationship.
 Currently, I am the Administrative Coordinator with the BC Play Therapy Association and I facilitate virtual children and family grief groups with Kamloops Hospice Association.

-Over the years, I have enjoyed presenting for community members, school districts, local hospices, the BC Play Therapy Association and the BC Bereavement Helpline on how to help support children dealing with difficult issues.
-I was also a guest speaker on the Grief Dreams Podcast talking about my experience working with children and grief.
+Over the years, I have presented for community members, school districts, local hospices, the BC Play Therapy Association, and the BC Bereavement Helpline on how to help support children dealing with difficult issues.
+I also got to be a guest speaker on the Grief Dreams Podcast talking about my experience working with children and grief.

 On a mission to help support adults supporting children, I authored a book series called Woodland Wisdom Books.
 These books are children’s stories and guides for adults to help children navigate difficult issues.

 The 1st volume covers death, grief, and loss.
 The 2nd is about feelings and how they affect our bodies.
 The 3rd is about the difference between abuse and anger.
-To learn more about this book series, visit www.WoodlandWisdomBooks.com.
+To learn more about this book series, click here.

 On a personal note, I love nature, snow, rain, delicious foods, and spending time with my loved ones.
 I am especially fond of wintertime.
 There is something about the way that season inspires kindness and care that brings a magical feeling to my heart.

 On another personal note, the reason I became a children’s counsellor is I grew up really struggling with how to express my feelings in healthy ways.
 When I was young, I felt like I had little to no self-control when it came to expressing my feelings.
-Throughout my years of learning, training, volunteering, working, and attending counselling myself, I have found healthy ways to express my feelings and as a result have had an easier and happier life.
-My hope is to help children gain a sense of mastery over the expression of their emotions and go back to living mostly happy lives.
+Throughout my years of learning, training, volunteering, working, and attending counselling myself, I have found healthy ways to express my feelings and as a result, have had an easier and happier life.
+My hope is to help children and families find ways that they would like to express their emotions and start or go back to living mostly happy lives.
 There is space for all our emotions, the hope is that joy is the one felt most.

-I am passionate and dedicated to making the world a better place and believe if children and families are able to find healthy ways to express thoughts and feelings it could make a big impact on the future of our world.
+I believe if children and families are able to find healthy ways to express thoughts and feelings it could make a big impact on the future of our world.

 If you are interested in learning more, connect for a free 15-minute phone consultation or send an email with your inquiry.